OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 ---

 :::warning
-Migrations between self-hosted and Octopus Cloud are currently on hold.
+Migrations between self-hosted and Octopus Cloud are currently **on hold**.
 We are developing a new feature that will allow seamless migrations to Octopus Cloud - you can find further details on our [Roadmap](https://octopus.com/company/roadmap).

 Please note that our existing [Migration API](/docs/octopus-rest-api/migration-api/index.md) is **not supported** for migrations to cloud instances due to configuration differences between self-hosted and cloud installations.
 :::

 ## Migrating to Octopus Cloud